No, President Donald Trump has not been good for comedy: An investigation

 Laughing at the expense of a cruel dictator is cathartic, so it’s easy to get hung up on how ridiculous this would-be autocrat looks and sounds.
 The desire to laugh at Trump, though, quickly led to an overreliance on puddle-deep jokes about his oafish appearance—that impossible hair, radioactive skin tone, penchant for ill-fitting clothes, and his museum-bear posture.
 At some point, Trump became the comedic safe space where you could not only fat- and body shame with total impunity, but make the same easy homophobic jokes about Trump and Putin over and over again.

-Comedians both pro and otherwise also seemed to fall into a trap of thinking that if Trump’s supporters only saw the right over-the-top angle of his grotesqueries, the fever would break.
+Comedians both pro and otherwise also fell into a trap of thinking that if Trump’s supporters only saw the right over-the-top angle of his grotesqueries, the fever would break.
 If we could all just agree that he was Mango Mussolini or Pineapple Pinochet or the Cheeto in Chief, somehow that might be enough.
-But while it may have been funny to describe the Nerf-like hue of Trump’s well-foundationed flesh before he started providing cover for white supremacists, by then, there were much more pertinent things to discuss regarding Trump and skin color.
+But while it may have been funny to describe the Nerf-like hue of Trump’s well-foundationed flesh before he started providing cover for white supremacists, afterward there were much more pertinent things to discuss regarding Trump and skin color.

 Because he is indeed such a distinct and distinctly preposterous person, though, one of the most common modes of comedy in the past four years has been impersonation.